Swapnil718/Stock-pro/README.md

 StockPro is a modern stock market web application that enables users to search stocks, view interactive price charts, manage watchlists, and ask AI-powered financial questions all in one place.

 🌐 **Live Demo:** https://stock-pro-bice.vercel.app
+Give it a few minutes to load properly
 ---

 ## ✨ Features